-4. Choosing Your Vacant Lot.
+4. Choose Your Vacant Lot.

-There should be sufficient depth of soil to hold the stakes firmly, and, if possible, some shelter from trees.
+There should be sufficient depth of soil to hold the stakes firmly, and, if possible, some trees to shelter the tent.
 The lot should provide ample parking facilities and be located in a place that is well known and is easily accessible.